How to survive FOSDEM

 Several projects have their own stands — mostly in K building but there are also other ones in AW (mostly related to embedded space).

-If you are stickers fan (or your new laptop still have some space on case) then go on a tour, discuss with developers, see what they present.
+If you are a stickers fan (or your new laptop still have some space on its case) then go on a tour, discuss with developers, and see what they are presenting.
 Grab leaflets, stickers, donate some money (usually in exchange to more premium swag) etc.

 Or some funny one like this license for VLC I got in 2019: